-Welcome to Grade 3/4 with Sarah, Josh, Jordy & Madie!
+Welcome to Grade 3/4 with Todd, Peter, Jordy, Emily & Joseph!

-Grade 3/4 students started Science in Term 1, and will begin rotating between the Area 2 teachers to learn about four Science branches; Chemistry, Forces, Space and Biology, this Term.
+Grade 3/4 students will begin Science in Term 1.
+It will begin on a rotating basis between the Grade 3/4 teachers.
+The students will learn about four Science branches; Chemistry, Forces, Space and Biology, this Term.
 As well as completing experiments and testing hypotheses, students will conduct their own investigations.

 Students will continue learning to code using the Swift Playgrounds app, showing off their technical skills with games and learning coding language.

-Homework choice boards will continue to go out once a fortnight.
+Homework choice boards will begin in Week 3.
 Students should choose one task to complete each week; the tasks are short and fun activities linked to the topics we are covering in class.
-Mathletics and Spellodrome homework tasks will be updated each week by your child’s homeroom teacher and Basic Facts will be regularly tested and sent home too.
-We recommend a combination of all the above activities, and home reading, Between 10-15 mins per night is ideal.
+Students will have access to Mathletics and Spellodrome as additional homework tasks.
+Basic Facts will be regularly tested and sent home too.
+We recommend a combination of all the above activities, and home reading, between 10-15 mins per night.